Atlas-of-Kaeon/Atlas-of-Kaeon.github.io/Kaeon United/2 - Wonders/1 - Documentation/1 - Guides/4 - United C/README.md

 upon the compilation of an executable.
 If a main function is not already declared, one will be inferred.

-The main function, whether manually created or automatically generated, shall be formatted to have a return type of int, shall return zero, and shall have a parameter argc of type int and a parameter argv of type char pointer array.
+The main function, if automatically generated, shall be formatted to have a return type of int, shall return zero, and shall have a parameter argc of type int and a parameter argv of type char pointer array.

 If there is both a manually defined main function present as well as operation code placed outside the main function, the code within the manually defined